- B.A. Vanderbilt University

 Reddy, P. S., Tuberty, S. R., and Fingerman, M. (1997) Effects of cadmium and mercury on ovarian maturation in the red swamp crayfish, Procambarus clarkii.
 Ecotoxicology and Environmental Safety, 37:62-65.

-Title: Professor and Assistant Chair for Student Affairs, Invertebrate Physiology and Aquatic Ecotoxicology
+Title: Professor , Director, Quality Enhancement Plan, Invertebrate Physiology and Aquatic Ecotoxicology

 Department: Department of Biology